aeseas/scoreboard/README.md

 ## About This App
 This app is created with React, made after a tutorial from Treehouse.
+Scoreboard where you can add and remove players.
+Stopwatch with reset button.

 ## Install
     $ git clone https://github.com/aeseas/scoreboard.git